moiseshilario/delivery-app-mobile/README.md

 ### Linking

-You need to link some libs to make it work properly
+You need to link some libraries to make it work properly

 ```
 react-native link